mndillon/toki-pona-nanpa-linja-n/README.md

 NOTE: this usage is not the same as tenpo suno nanpa wan → the first day

+sike nanpa (cycle number) gives an absolute index not a relative index

 ### Example 2: Months of the year (mun sike)
 Define the ordered family of months as: